vrurg/raku-Test-Async/docs/md/Test/Async/JobMgr.md

 Creates a new job instance of [`Test::Async::Job`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.6/docs/md/Test/Async/Job.md) for `code` parameter. `$async` is used to mark the job as explicitly asynchronous.

+For the `code` assigned to the newly created job `test-suite` will return the object on which the `new-job` method was invoked.

 `all-job-promises(--` Seq)>
 ---------------------------